 Once you know your SaaS idea is worth pursuing, the next step is to validate your idea.

-Before you pour all of your money into SaaS application development, you need to find out whether your potential customers will buy and use your product or service.
+Before you pour all of your money into SaaS development, you need to find out whether your potential customers will buy and use your product or service.
 Your product or service should foster brand loyalty for long-term success.

 Keep in mind that enterprise clients look for a robust application that can ease their business and provide some value.